-Mannez is a historic site located on the island of Alderney, situated on the northern coast of the island, it is a picturesque village that offers visitors a peaceful and scenic retreat.
+Mannez is a historic site located on the island of Alderney, situated on the northern coast of the island.

-One of the main attractions in Mannez is the historic Mannez Lighthouse, which dates back to the mid-19th century.
-Visitors can climb to the top of the lighthouse for panoramic views of the surrounding countryside and the rugged coastline.
+One of the main attractions here is the historic Mannez Lighthouse, built in 1912.
+Unfortunately, it is currently closed, but you can still explore the area, taking in the breathtaking views of the surrounding countryside and rugged coastline.

 History of Mannez